-Industry Insights: What Retailers Needs to Unleash Energy Efficiency and Sustainability Success
+Industry Insights: What Retailers Need to Unleash Energy Efficiency and Sustainability Success

 What is needed to align priorities between landlord and tenants?
-Read further to learn about key challenges, opportunities, and trends identified at the Landlord-Tenant Energy Partnership’s 2018 summits.
+Watch the video and read below to learn about key challenges, opportunities, and trends identified at the Landlord-Tenant Energy Partnership’s 2018 summits.

 Many of the challenges inhibiting efficiency best practices in shopping centers are the result of the regular communication pathways between property managers, landlords, and their tenants.
 Additionally, a shopping center is comprised of global, regional, and small retailers that may or may not have the resources to implement and/or participate in efficiency projects.

-In 2018, the Institute for Market Transformation (IMT), the Retail Industry Leaders Association (RILA), and the Professional Retail Store Maintenance Association (PRSM) facilitated a first-of-its-kind collaboration between commercial retail shopping centers and tenant spaces.
+In 2018, the Institute for Market Transformation (IMT), the Retail Industry Leaders Association (RILA), and Connex (formerly the Professional Retail Store Maintenance Association) facilitated a first-of-its-kind collaboration between commercial retail shopping centers and tenant spaces.
 33 retail landlords and tenants from across North America attended energy and

 sustainability events held in New Jersey, Vancouver, and Ohio.